OmarSenger/BMI-Calculator/README.md

 6- Container
 7- Row
 8- Column
-9-Phoneix Plugin
+9- Phoenix Plugin
-and if you want to install and use phoneix package you can use this link : https://pub.dev/packages/flutter_phoenix/install
+if you want to install and use phoenix package you can use this link : https://pub.dev/packages/flutter_phoenix/install
 10- SizedBox
 11-SingleChildScrollView